tebryaev/docker-control/README.md

 ### docker-enter

-Enters (or executes a shell within) a specific Docker container.
+This script enters (or executes a shell within) a specific Docker container by its name or ID.

 **Usage**:

 - To enter a container:
     ```bash
-    docker-enter <container_name>
+    docker-enter <container_name_or_id>
     ```

     Example: